 1. Ajwa Dates

-Ajwa Dates is very sweet to the taste and feels smooth in your mouth when you eat them.
-They are dry but soft, and it is believed that these Types of Dates even have healing properties.
-There is a story about a prophet who claims that by eating seven Ajwa dates every single morning a person will be protected from magic as well as poison until the night falls.
-They are known as a superfood, and they are delightful to eat.
-You can even get these dates in a king size, and they have a very distinct cinnamon flavor.
+Ajwa dates are very sweet and smooth in your mouth.
+They are dry but soft, and it is believed that these types of dates even have healing properties.
+There is a story about a prophet who claims that by eating seven Ajwa dates every single morning, a person will be protected from magic as well as poison until the night falls.
+Ajwa dates are known as a superfood, and they are delightful to eat.
+You can even get these dates in a king size; they have a distinct cinnamon flavor.
 They are also one of the most expensive dates that you can buy, but they are well worth the price.

 2. Ambera Dates

-Ambera Dates are of very high quality and are known for their large size as well as their healing powers.
+Ambera dates are of very high quality and are known for their large size as well as their healing powers.
 They originate from the Medina region of Saudi Arabia.
-They are considered to be one of the finest of all teh Madinah dates.
+Ambera dates are considered to be one of the finest of all the Madinah dates.
 They are soft and fleshy and are also one of the largest of all the Medinah dates.

 3. Barhi Dates

-Barhi Dates are very rich and have a flavor very similar to caramel, brown sugar, butterscotch or syrup.
-They are very fragile, late ripening and are also the smallest of all the dates.
-These dates have a firm skin that turns amber and when ready to be cured the skin will be a golden brown.
+Barhi Dates are rich and have a flavor similar to caramel, brown sugar, butterscotch, or syrup.
+They are very fragile, late ripening, and the smallest of all the dates.
+These dates have a firm skin that turns amber, and when ready to be cured, the skin will be a golden brown.
 They are crunchy when they are yellow and soft when they are brown.
 They taste delicious in both states.
 These dates are named for the Arabic winds known as “Barh.”
 The interior of these dates is creamy and smooth.

 4. Dayri Dates

 These dates are both heavy and have a sweet flavor.
 They are medium to large in size and are oblong in shape.
-They have red skin and soft flesh and when ripened the skin will be amber in color.
+Dayri dates have red skin and soft flesh, and when ripened, the skin will be amber in color.
 It will turn a golden brown when cured.
 They are very similar to Barhi dates, and they also ripen late in the season.